KeyAuth/KeyAuth-PHP-Example/README.md

 Visit https://keyauth.cc/app/ and select your application, then click on the **PHP** tab

-It'll provide you with the code which you should replace with in the `Program.cs` file (or `Login.cs` file if using Form example)
+It'll provide you with the code which you should replace with in the `credentials.php` file.

 ```php
 $KeyAuthApp = new KeyAuth\api("appNameHere", "keyAuthOwnerIDHere");